Skip to content

 Physical closeness does not guarantee stronger engagement.

-So the question is not whether everyone sits together.
+The question is not whether everyone sits together.

 FAQ